onap/vnfrqts-requirements/docs/Chapter5.rst

 ONAP Base Module Output Parameters are declared in the outputs: section of the base module Heat Orchestration Template.
-A Base Module Output Parameter is available as an input parameter (i.e., declared in the “parameters:” section) to all incremental modules in the VNF.
+A Base Module Output Parameter is available as an input parameter (i.e., declared in the "parameters:" section) to all incremental modules in the VNF.

 -  A Base Module Output Parameter may be used as an input parameter in an incremental module.